weegreenblobbie/pycontrol/ROADMAP.md

 - See if I can speed up scan_cameras().

 - Define camera schedule format

-- Use pydandic to validate all yaml config files

 - Implement and test these workflows:
     - pick event, clear any camera schedule